TDesjardins/gwt-site/src/main/markdown/overview.md

 ### <i class="icon_debug"></i> Debug

 You can debug AJAX applications in your favorite IDE just like you would a desktop application, and in your favorite browser just like you would if you were coding JavaScript.
-The GWT developer plugin spans the gap between Java bytecode in the  debugger and the browser's JavaScript.
+The GWT code server and the source mapping feature spans the gap between Java bytecode in the  debugger and the browser's JavaScript.

-Thanks to the GWT developer plugin, there's no compiling of code to JavaScript to view it in the browser.
+Thanks to the GWT Super Dev Mode, there's no compiling of code to JavaScript to view it in the browser.
 You can use the same edit-refresh-view cycle you're used to with JavaScript, while at the same time inspect variables, set breakpoints, and utilize all the other debugger tools available to you with Java.
 And because GWT's development mode is now in the browser itself, you can use tools like Firebug and Inspector as you code in Java.

 ### <i class="icon_optimise"></i> Optimize